A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Extensions

-The following example describes vector- and matrix-valued functions that are convex with respect to some proper convex cones but have components that fail to be convex in the usual sense.
+Example~\ref{ex:C-convex-functions} in Appendix~\ref{app_before_A} in the Electronic Companion describes vector- and matrix-valued functions that are convex with respect to some proper convex cones but have components that fail to be convex in the usual sense.